panda3d/panda3d-docs/programming/camera-control/perspective-lenses.rst

 degrees, which is usually a pretty comfortable viewing angle.

-There is actually a separate horizontal field of view and vertical field of view, both of which may be independently controlled with the two-parameter form of setFov: ``lens.setFov(horizontalAngle, verticalAngle)``.
-Using the two-parameter form will change the aspect ratio of the lens (see below).
+There is actually a separate horizontal field of view and vertical field of view, both of which may be independently controlled with the two-parameter form of :meth:`~.Lens.set_fov`: :meth:`lens.set_fov(horizontalAngle, verticalAngle)
+<.Lens.set_fov>`.
+Using the two-parameter form will change the aspect ratio of
+the lens (see below).
 Normally, you would set the field of view using only the one-parameter form, which sets the horizontal field of view directly, and automatically recomputes the vertical field of view to preserve the same aspect ratio.

 C. This distance is called the near distance or near plane of the lens.
 Objects that are closer than this to the camera plane will not be rendered.